 JIF: JIFs are obtained through the Web of Knowledge database using the Science Edition of JCR which collects citation data from more than 7300 science and technology journals worldwide.
 The IF of a T-year journal is defined as the number of times that the journal has been cited in years T-1 and T-2 divided by the number of documents that can be cited in the journal in years T-1 and T-2[19].

 CS: CSs are calculated using data from the Scopus database.
-CS has a publication window of 3 years before the 1 year reference window and counts the references from one document type to another[20].
-In other words, CS calculates the average number of citations of papers published in a journal for 3 consecutive years in the fourth year.
-CS in a given year is calculated as the times that documents published in the previous 3 years were cited in that year divided by the number of documents published in those 3 years that were included in the Scopus database.
+CS has a publication window of 3 years before the 1-year reference window and counts the references from one document type to another[20].
+In other words, CS calculates the average number of citations of papers published in a journal for 3 consecutive years in the 4th year.
+In a given year, CS is calculated as the amount of times that documents published in the previous 3 years were cited in that year divided by the number of documents published in those 3 years that were included in the Scopus database.

 JAII: JAIIs, calculated as total citations divided by total articles, are based on journals and their citations included in the RCA database.